Karen’s House receives grant funding to open shelter

 Prior to Garcia’s death, the pair had a history of domestic violence and investigators believe that the altercation that resulted in Garcia’s death was a result of her efforts to leave the tumultuous relationship for good.

 They also have a paint and sip fundraising event planned for Saturday, Oct.
-9. The event will take place at Granzella’s Banquet Room, 457 Seventh St. in Williams, starting at 3 p.m.
-Registration is $50 and includes materials and step-by-step instruction from designer Darlene Crites.
+9. The event will take place at Granzella’s Banquet Room, 457 Seventh Street in Williams, starting at 3 p.m.
+Registration costs $50 and includes materials and step-by-step instruction from designer Darlene Crites.

 Monetary donations can also be made at https://karenshouse.org.